 Check out the 15 super-cool STEM activities below:

 LilyPad Sewable Electronics meld creativity and engineering through a variety of e-textile projects that provide a fun visualization of STEM concepts for all ages.
 Projects combine concepts of electronics, fashion, hardware, and computer science.

 If you own a joystick and love space exploration, use the Orbiter 2010 space shuttle simulator program to simulate flying the space shuttle Atlantis, launching from the Kennedy Space Center (KSC) in Florida, docking with the International Space Station, and landing on one of the runways at KSC.
 This space simulator game incorporates laws of physics in order to give players a realistic space experience.

 3. Construct a Mousetrap Car

 Make a mousetrap move – without the aid of a mouse! – with this highly popular engineering project: the mousetrap car.
 Use the potential energy in the spring of the mousetrap to power a car across the floor.
 Caution: The spring mechanism is a safety hazard and may require adult supervision.

 4. Engage in Physical Computing

 The BBC micro:bit can be used for all sorts of cool physical computing projects.
 Students can learn to code using a block programming language or a text-based program such as Python; all software is web-based, so no software downloads are required.
 One of the coolest elements of this activity: The LED lights on the micro:bit react to programmed instructions and can literally make a robot dance to music!
 Happy coding!

 5. Become a Disease Detective

 Play the game “Solve the Outbreak” to learn how epidemiologists track down the cause of pathogens and stop their spread.
-Using case studies, clues, and critical-thinking skills, you can earn badges as you find solutions to protect the public – just like investigators at the !
+Using case studies, clues, and critical-thinking skills, you can earn badges as you find solutions to protect the public – just like investigators at the Centers for Disease Control!